ibm-self-serve-assets/ibm-quantumsafe-bob-mode/quantum-readiness/README.md

   5. The developer can now remediate those code vulnerabilities using Bob's Code mode

 #### Prerequisites
 The following applications need to be installed and configured.
+All these products can be downloaded from the IBM Partner portal.
-1. Guardium Cryptography Manager (GCM): This is the application that provides the overall Quantum posture.
+1. Guardium Cryptography Manager (GCM) Version 2.0.1.x : This is the application that provides the overall Quantum posture.
 This needs to be installed in a kubernetes environment.
 The system requirements for this product is available [here](https://www.ibm.com/docs/en/guardium-cm/2.0.0?topic=system-requirements-prerequisites).
 For a development environment, a simple single node installation would suffice.
-Follow the instructions provided in this [documenatation](https://www.ibm.com/docs/en/guardium-cm/2.0.0?topic=installing-guardium-cryptography-manager) to install and configure the appliance.
+Follow the instructions provided in this [documentation](https://www.ibm.com/docs/en/guardium-cm/2.0.0?topic=installing-guardium-cryptography-manager) to install and configure the appliance.
-2. Quantum Safe Explorer (QSE): This is the source code scanning product used by Bob to fetch the crypto vulnerabilities.
+2. Quantum Safe Explorer (QSE) 2.2.x or 2.3.x: This is the source code scanning product used by Bob to fetch the crypto vulnerabilities.
+This product is installed in the developer machine.
+The system requirements for this product is available [here](https://www.ibm.com/docs/en/quantum-safe/quantum-safe-explorer/2.x?topic=quantum-safe-explorer-overview) and installation documentation can be found [here](https://www.ibm.com/docs/en/quantum-safe/quantum-safe-explorer/2.x?topic=installing-uninstalling-quantum-safe-explorer).
+However, for this automated environment we need to have the command line version of this product as mentioned [here](https://www.ibm.com/docs/en/quantum-safe/quantum-safe-explorer/2.x?topic=quantum-safe-explorer-command-line-interface-cli)
-3. Download the QSE VScode extension : M0V4VEN (part-code)
+3. Install and configure the  QSE VScode extension in IBM Bob IDE.
+Instructions for the same is found [here](https://www.ibm.com/docs/en/quantum-safe/quantum-safe-explorer/2.x?topic=installing-uninstalling-quantum-safe-explorer-visual-studio-code-extension).

-#### Installation
+#### Execution steps
 1. QSE CLI binary installation:
 Place the binary in this path `/usr/local/bin/qse-cli-artifacts` and make sure `cli.sh` within the directory has execute permission.

 2. QSE VScode extension installation:
-Import the extension to Vscode marketplace using the downloaded .vsix file.
+Import the VSCode extension using the downloaded .vsix file.

 3. Run modified GCM mcp server locally: check out the following [repo](https://github.ibm.com/ecosystem-engineering-lab/custom-gcm-mcp) to setup and configure mcp server locally.